-No student is to be in the hallway without a pass, which will be contained in the student's agenda books.
+No student is to be in the hallway without a pass.
 The pass must be signed and dated by a teacher or staff member in order to be valid.
 Teachers will allow no more than one pass per room at a time.